Tony Rougier

 Anthony Leo Rougier (born 17 July 1971) is a Trinidadian former footballer.
 A former international with 67 caps to his name, he came close to making the 2006 FIFA World Cup team for Trinidad and Tobago.

 He played for La Brea Angels, Trintoc, United Petrotrin, and Trinity Pros before signing with Scottish club Raith Rovers in March 1995.
 He helped the club to the First Division title in 1994–95 before joining Hibernian in July 1997 for a £250,000 fee.
-He helped "Hibs" to secure the First Division title in 1998–99, before he was sold on to English club Port Vale for £175,000 in January 1999.
+He helped "Hibs" to secure the First Division title in 1998–99, before he was sold to English club Port Vale for £175,000 in January 1999.
 He moved on to Reading for £325,000 in August 2000 and helped the "Royals" to promotion out of the Second Division in 2000–01.
 He switched to Brentford in May 2003 before joining Bristol City in March 2004.
 He then had spells in China with Nanjing Yoyo and in America with Rochester Rhinos before returning to Trinidad to play for United Petrotrin, North East Stars, and FC South End.

 Club career

 Starting his career in his native Trinidad and Tobago with La Brea Angels, Trintoc, United Petrotrin, and Trinity Pros, Rougier switched to the Caribbean for Raith Rovers of Kirkcaldy, Scotland in March 1995.
 He would have signed for Bradford City but could not secure a work permit in time.

 He spent the first half of 1998–99 with Hibernian, playing 18 games and scoring once against Morton.
 It would prove to be an easy campaign for Alex McLeish's "Hibs", as they eventually finished 23 points clear of second place Falkirk.
 Rougier was not at Easter Road for the celebrations, however, having been sold to English club Port Vale for £175,000 in January 1999.
 He arrived at Vale Park with the club about to suffer a drastic downturn in fortunes as chairman Bill Bell replaced manager John Rudge with Brian Horton.
 He made twelve appearances for Vale at the end of the season.
 Rougier scored nine goals in 41 games in 1999–2000, becoming a crowd favourite and the club's top scorer, but it was not enough to prevent the "Valiants" from losing their First Division status.
 Chairman Bill Bell was not as keen on the player as the supporters, bemoaning Rougier's international commitments by stating "he may have been on the pitch nearly 40 times, but he did not play 40 games".

-In August 2000 he was sold on to fellow Second Division side Reading for £325,000, signing a three-year contract.
+In August 2000 he was sold to fellow Second Division side Reading for £325,000, signing a three-year contract.
 Reading got to the play-off final at the end of the 2000–01 season, but Rougier scored an own goal as they lost to Walsall after extra time.

 "He's almost becoming a Cantona sort of figure for us, everything's coming off him.
 And as long as Nicky Forster is scoring and others are chipping in, he doesn't need to score."